pengjoshua/redux-twittermarkovchain/README.md

 Click handlers for signup/login button visibility.

 #### *saveFavorite*
 Makes an API call to `POST /favorites` to save a generated tweet.
-Passes in uid (user id associated with the generated tweet), handle (i.e. @openmessageio), username (Brandless), text, and created_at timestamp.
+Passes in uid (user id associated with the generated tweet), handle (i.e. @openmessageio), username (Open Message), text, and created_at timestamp.

 #### *getFavorites*
 Makes an API call to `GET /favorites` to retrieve all tweets.
 The tweets are later filtered according to the user that they are assigned to using the tweet uid (in Tweets and Favorites child components).